straw-hat-team/adr/.github/ISSUE_TEMPLATE/adr-proposal.md

 ---
 name: ADR Proposal
 about: Suggest an ADR for this project
-title: 'ADR Proposal'
+title: "[Proposal] "
-labels:
+labels: "State: Draft"
-  - 'State: Draft'
 ---

 # [short title of solved problem and solution]